ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Create GemServer Script

 Create a script called `GemServer`.
 Place the script inside the **Gems Pickup** group in the **Default Context**.
 This script will listen for a specific broadcast event so it can update the player's gems resource amount.
-This is a cross context script that will be called from the **GemPickups** script.
+This is a cross-context script that will be called from the **GemPickups** script.

 Connect up the broadcast event for `addgem`.